exonum/exonum-python-client/README.md

 client.available_services().json()
 ```

-It will show list of artifacts available to start, and list of working services.
+The code will show a list of the artifacts available for the start and a list of
+working services.

 Format of the output:

 ```python
 {
   'artifacts': [